 1. Become a Regular

-To get more customers, be mindful about which networking events you attend.
+Be mindful about which networking events you attend.
 Start by choosing one reoccurring event in your area.
 It's a good way to get to know others in your community and start creating relationships.
 (Related reading: "Should You Attend Local Small Business Networking Events?")

-"Chamber of Commerce networking events are perfect for establishing relationships within a community of business owners," says Charlene Burke (@CharleneBurke), owner of the marketing consultancy Search by Burke.
+"Chamber of Commerce networking events are perfect for establishing relationships within a community of business owners," says Charlene Burke, owner of the marketing consultancy Search by Burke.
 "Attend those regularly and you will become well known to your potential customers simply because you continue to show up and say hello to them."

 Once you've found one event that you feel comfortable attending, try branching out.

-For example, you could attend networking events for others in your industry.
-Or, if you work in a competitive industry, consider joining a Business Network International (BNI) group.
-Those are typically limited to only one business owner from a particular industry.
 The important thing is to find groups that you like and consistently attend their events.
 For more suggestions, read our article "The 7 Best Small Business Groups for Networking."

 2. Do Your Homework